Primemerlinian/Connect4/readme.md

 ### Next Steps/future enhancements:
-adding animation, new fonts and game styles to make it more interactive.
+Adding animation where chips or hearts will fall down, adding new fonts and style to make it more interactive.
+I also want to add a scoreboard and a front page that will explain the rules and then take you to the game.